avrodzz/SnapCompanion/README.md

 companions we aim to provide accessibility to mental health resources and provide an outlet to the youth.

 ## How to run
-1. Make sure expo go and xcode, preferably running iphone 13 as a simulator, is installed.
+1. Make sure expo go and xcode is installed.
 2. Download the project open it with VScode or your IDE of choice.
 3. Open a terminal and type in yarn install.
 4. When completed type in expo go.